epics-modules/opcua/README.md

 [prototype work](https://github.com/bkuner/opcUaUnifiedAutomation)
 by Bernhard Kuner (HZB/BESSY) and uses ideas and code snippets from Michael Davidsaver (Osprey DCS).

-Additional help from Carsten Winkler (HZB/BESSY).
+The support for the open62541 client was added by Dirk Zimoch (PSI) with additional help from Carsten Winkler (HZB/BESSY).

 ## License